 Selected readings, workshops, and other appearances are listed here.
 In addition, I curate and MC the SoulFood Poetry Night

-in Redmond, Washington (third Thursday of each month) and the Redmond Association of Spokenword
+in Redmond, Washington (third Thursday of each month at SoulFood Coffee House), and the Redmond Association of Spokenword

 readings (last Friday night of

-each month), and participate in the monthly meetings of the Haiku Northwest
+each month at VALA Art Center in Redmond).
+I also participate in monthly meetings of the Haiku Northwest

 group (fourth Thursday of most months).
 Also see

 selected event photos below, or visit the Workshops

 page to learn more about the various workshops and presentations I give.
 To schedule a poetry reading, workshop, lecture, or presentation, please contact me

 —Michael Dylan Welch

 - Upcoming events: I have numerous workshops and readings slated for 2017, and I’ll post information about them as soon as they’re confirmed.
 Keeping up appearances!